Editor’s note: This post was originally published on 6/20/16 and has been updated for accuracy and comprehension.

 Here are seven simple steps to help you turn your customers into brand evangelists.

-Some customers might like you, but if they aren’t talking about you or recommending you to others, they might be just hanging around in hope of getting a discount or freebie.
+Some customers might like you, but if they aren’t talking about you or recommending you to others, they might be just hanging around in hopes of getting a discount or freebie.

 In short, they aren't material for brand advocates.